 Have you noticed that your moods have become unpredictable, and you are swinging from normal to upset or angry for no reason?

-If you’ve started having mood swings it’s important to find the cause before you start feeling out of control.
+If you’ve started having bad mood swings it’s important to find the cause before you start feeling out of control.

 Pinpointing the reasons why you race from normal to tearful to angry will help you discover what’s going wrong, and help you put things right and go back to being you again.
+We look at what could be causing mood swings in women for seemingly no reason.

 Mood swings are one of the symptoms of menopause that happens to women once they are 50 and over.
 (This is the average age of the menopause, but it can happen from your 30s to your 60s.)